ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 RES: 2.04 Changed
 ~~~

-- The Entry fid-ipv6-version / 1 / di-bidirectional is in not in Rule 7/8 but Rule 7/8 exist.
+- The Entry fid-ipv6-version/1/di-bidirectional is in not in Rule 7/8 but Rule 7/8 exist.
 ~~~
 REQ: iPATCH /c
      (Content-Format: application/yang-identifiers+cbor-seq)